benforster12310/BlockSignallingV4/README.md

 0. No Instruction
 1. Check And Change Signal (1 Check Instruction)
 2. Check And Change Signal (2 Check Instructions)
+3. Check And Change Signal (3 Check Instructions)
-3. Change Signals To Pass
+4. Change Signals To Pass

 ### **No Instruction [0]** - this **INT** type will state that the instruction will do nothing